balraj001/Hackthon-project/README.md

 3.Email-Report

 # Email configuration
-   I my outlook dual account first i will be checking the alert ststus mail.
+   I my outlook dual account first I will be checking the alert status mail.
-Then, I will make sure whether the insatance id is present or not.
+Then, I will make sure whether the instance id is present or not.
-If the istance Id is present then it should be displayed is a messagebox.
+If the instance Id is present then it should be displayed is a message box.
 If id is not present then it will check for the next mail.
-Top the insatance Id.
+Top the instance Id.

  # AWS Status Check
-   Once the checking proces if some there if will launch amazon web service.
+   Once the checking process if some there if will launch Amazon web service.
 From there if will check for EC2 and if will click instance option.
 If will fetch the instance id and make a search to locate the country domain.
 Then if will take a snapshot ,Then Control go to actions Then the instance start in stop Vice versa.

  # Email- Report
    There the tag option will be clicked.
-Then the Ownermail-id is verified.
+Then the Owner mail-id is verified.
 A notification will be send to the owner.
 Finally a status report will be generated well hold the status details of the stopped servers.